-School Library System:
+School Library System: Database Access

-Database Access

-The System aids with the selection of online database products purchased to meet specific instructional needs.
-Discounts of 15%-85% are obtained by negotiating with vendors and through consortium memberships.
-Additional support includes coordinating trial access, record keeping, tabulating and summarizing usage statistics, troubleshooting connection problems and arranging training.
+The system aids with the selection of online database products purchased to meet specific instructional needs.
+The School Library System negotiates with vendors for prices that are lower than the list price.
+Additional support included coordinating trail access, record keeping, troubleshooting connection problems and arranging training.